 The Road to Healthier Habits

 New research indicates that bolstering people’s sense of well-being may be a start in promoting healthful weight loss, and that monetary incentives can motivate people to slim down or adopt healthier habits, at least in the short run.
-Such findings were shared at “The Science of Getting People to Do Good” briefing, sponsored by the Center for Social Innovation of the Stanford Graduate School of Business on March 30.
+Such findings were shared at “The Science of Getting People to Do Good” briefing, sponsored by the Center for Social Innovation of Stanford GSB on March 30.

 One study of college-age women who were dissatisfied with their weight focused on the insight that maintaining a healthy body mass index (BMI) requires the ability to cope with stress, which saps mental resources needed to maintain the self-control needed to avoid overeating.
 The researchers listed concepts typically of value to people (such as close relationships and music) and asked participants to write about one.
 Members of one group were asked to write about a concept of personal value to them, while members of another group were asked to write about something that was not important to them but might be to someone else.

 “Writing about important values bolsters people’s sense of personal integrity and well-being,” explained Geoffrey Cohen, a professor of organizational behavior in education, psychology, and business at Stanford, who coauthored the study with Christine Logel of the Renison University College.
 “We wanted to test if it would buffer women when it came to their eating habits.”